3 Gilmore Girls road trip itineraries for Connecticut, Canada & California

 You are now equipped with three different Gilmore Girls road trip itineraries for your next vacation(s)!

 Have you been to any of these Gilmore Girls places?
 Let us know what you thought in the comments below!

 Have any other suggestions of Gilmore Girls places to visit?
 Be sure to share those too in the comments below.

 Planning a Gilmore Girls road trip?

-Save the pin below:
+Save one of the pins below: